 If a floppy disk drive connected to a +3 has the “ready” selection left on DC, the result is that the drive will not work at all.
 If the floppy disk is not inserted, the computer waits forever for the floppy disk drive to say something.

 Floppy disk drives that are usual in today’s PCs have no more the “ready” and “motor” jumpers, more likely not even the “disk select” jumpers, they are PC-AT locked and DS1 locked.
-These drives cannot be used on +3 at all, but read the note below.
+In priciple, these drives cannot be used on +3 at all, but read the note below.

 Note: a search on the internet for Amiga or Amstrad CPC6128 drive replacement might offer a compromise solution for using modern (PC-AT) floppy disk drives, that may be applied also on +3.
 The solution involves forcing the n/READY signal to GND, thus fooling the system with regard to the real drive ready status; the drawback is that some +3DOS drive commands might give impredictible results in case the drive is actually not ready for an otherwise mandatory ready requirement (for example, when trying to write some data on disk).